bio-tools/biotoolsDocs/documentors_guide.rst

 https://github.com/bio-tools/biotoolsDocs

 Documentation files are written in **reStructuredText** and have the file extension ``".rst"``.
 Uploading a file to GitHub will trigger a rebuild of the docs.
-GitHub include the file ``index.rst`` which provides the menu structure.
+GitHub include the file ``index.rst`` which defines the menu structure.
 Each menu item corresponds to a GitHub file, which (by convention) should have the same name as the menu item: use concise names!

 reStructuredText Links
 ----------------------